filipetrocadoferreira/end2endlobesegmentation/README.md

 ## End-to-End Supervised Lung Lobe Segmentation
-In this project we present a fully automatic and supervised approach to the prolem of the segmentation of the pulmonary lobes from a CT scan.
+In this project we present a fully automatic and supervised approach to the problem of the segmentation of the pulmonary lobes from a CT scan.
 A 3D fully convolutional neural network was used based on the V-Net wich we called Fully Regularized V-Net (FRV-Net).
 This work was performed in the Biomedical Imaging group at C-BER centre of INESC TEC, Portugal and it resulted in the paper "End-to-End Supervised Lung
 Lobe Segmentation" accepted to the IJCNN2018 conference.